Skip to main content

 5. My Submissions

-This tab displays all the experiments that a user has submitted for inference on the test dataset.
+This tab displays all the experiments that were submitted for inference on the test dataset.
 Track and manage your model submissions:

 6. Evaluation

-The tab shows the selected evaluation metric with an explanation and formula on the left and the implementation code snippet.
+The tab shows the selected evaluation metric with an explanation and formula on the left and an implementation code snippet on the right.

 Next Steps